It4innovations/hyperqueue/docs/jobs/cresources.md

 * ``HQ_PIN`` - Is set to `taskset` or `omp` (depending on the used pin mode) if the task was pinned by HyperQueue (see below).
 * ``NUM_OMP_THREADS`` -- Set to number of cores assigned for task.
 (For compatibility with OpenMP).
+                         This option is not set when you ask for a non-integer number of CPUs.

 ## Pinning